Home

 • Both devices support 'hot swapping' - been able to plug and unplug devices at anytime without powering down device.

-• FireWire's complexity causes it to be more expensive to implement than USB.
+• Its complexity causes it to be more expensive to implement than USB.

 • To move video data from a videotape to a computer in real time you need to have a 'wide pipe' and FireWire was the perfect technology for this.

-• This port is found on all digital camcorders and cameras where high throughput is a necessity.
+• FireWire ports are found on all digital camcorders and cameras where high throughput is a necessity.

 • It far out-performs USB 2 and multiple devices can be directly connected to each other for extended distances without the use of a computer.
 This configuration is called peer-to-peer.